GarethPGH/Quantum/README.md

 Contained is the talk that should have been, the PowerPoint presentation and a package of results from IBM *see below*.
 Structure of the PDF:
-    Short Intro to Quantum Mechanics
+    Short Intro to Quantum Mechanics/
-    Short Intro to Quantum Computing and what a Quantum Computer is Short Primer on the Q# Language
+    Short Intro to Quantum Computing and what a Quantum Computer is/ Short Primer on the Q# Language
     References